-underrepresented communities a step further to include ICH resources, sometimes referred to as "living heritage" resources or "intangible heritage."
+Inhabiting Our History intends to take the previous discussion about increasing the presence of underrepresented communities a step further to include intangible cultural heritage (ICH) resources, sometimes referred to a "living heritage" resources or "intangible heritage."
 UNESCO refers to ICH as the "...practices, representations, expressions, knowledge and skills handed down from generation to generation.
 This heritage provides communities with a sense of identity and is continuously recreated in response to their environment..."
 Examples of ICH include, but are not limited to, performing arts and crafts; oral traditions and languages; celebrations and ceremonies; and scientific/technical achievements.
-The historic preservation community in Washington, across the U.S., and beyond increasingly advocates for expanding the boundaries of what kinds of resources are considered important for passing on to future generations.
+The historic preservation community in Washington, across the U.S. and beyond increasingly advocates for expanding the boundaries of what kinds of resources are considered important for passing on to future generations.
 Because of this expanded thought, historic preservation planning initiatives included in this Plan also consider ICH resources and their connection to place as worthy of recognition and preservation.
 Several jurisdictions or organizations have adopted "living treasure" programs that honor persons having made notable contributions to their communities.
-A good example of an ICH resource emerged in 2018 with plans to replace Seattle's Showbox theatre with new development.
+A good example of an ICH resource emerged in 2018 when plans emerged to replace Seattle's Showbox theatre with new development.
 Constructed in the 1930s and therefore meeting designation age criteria, the building is architecturally modest.
-However, threatened demolition sparked citywide debate by those advocating to preserve the building as a touchstone of the city's well-known music culture, and for decades a popular venue for top-name musicians.
+However, threatened demolition sparked citywide debate by those advocating to preserve the building as a touchstone of the city's well-known music culture and for decades a popular venue for top-name musicians.

-&lt;sup>15 For more information about ICH, visit: https://ich.unesco.org/en/convention#art2.
+&lt;sup>15 For more information about ICH, visit: https://ich.unesco.org/en/convention#art2